College Counseling: The Search

 The criteria you develop will be informed by gut responses to some of these options and by your experience visiting a diverse group of schools and noticing what appeals to you and what doesn’t.
 As your criteria evolve and become more and more defined with time, your College Counseling team will be able to recommend a more tailored list of schools for your consideration.

 These days, the amount of information available to you about each school can be overwhelming.
-An obvious first step is to go to a college’s website, but by the time you’ve gone to a few you’ll notice that they start to look virtually identical.
+An obvious first step is to go to a college’s website, but by the time you’ve gone to a few you’ll notice that they start to look very similar.
 It can be hard to figure out what distinguishes schools from one another.
 Noted below are some research methods that we recommend.

 Phase 1 of Researching a School: Is this School Worth a Deeper Dive?